 Goal 2: To contribute to effective and accessible Consumer regulation and adjudication.
 Output 3: Co-operation and information sharing between regulatory system stakeholders.

-Indicator Title 7 Number of structured interactions and engagements with external stakeholders, including events, structured meetings & joint forums at which presentations were made.
+Indicator Title 5 Number of structured interactions and engagements with external stakeholders, including events, structured meetings & joint forums at which presentations were made.
 Definition The indicator measures the number of structured engagements and interactions with regulatory stakeholders, regarding the consumer and credit regulatory environment, inclusive of events, structured meetings and joint forums.
 It specifically only measures those at which presentations were made by representatives of the NCT.
 Source of Data Reports of interactions and engagements & copy of presentation - all forms of structured engagement with regulatory stakeholders, regarding the consumer and credit regulatory environment, inclusive of events, interactions structured meetings and joint forums for which presentations have been delivered (copy of the presentation), after which a report is generated.
 Method of Calculation Count the number of structured engagements with regulatory stakeholders, regarding the consumer and credit regulatory environment, inclusive of events, structured meetings and joint forums for which a presentation was delivered and a report generated post engagement.
 Means of verification Engagement Reports, inclusive of presentations Assumption All meaningful engagements or interactions with regulatory stakeholders will involve a presentation.
 Copies of reports will be collated.
-Calculation type Cumulative (year-end) Reporting cycle Quarterly - consolidated annually Desired performance Performance target of 20 structured engagements per annum is desirable.
+Calculation type Cumulative (year-end) Reporting cycle Quarterly - consolidated annually Disaggregation of beneficiaries (where applicable) Not Applicable Spatial transformation (where applicable) Not Applicable Desired performance Performance target of 20 structured engagements per annum is desirable.
 Indicator responsibility All Tribunal Members and Managers.